Healthy Homes Assessment Onekawa

 Onekawa Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement for all Onekawa and New Zealand rental houses where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement for all Onekawa and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records that demonstrate the compliance with any Healthy Homes Standard that apply or will be in force to their rental properties.
+• Property managers and landlords are required to keep records that demonstrate compliance with the Healthy Homes Standard that apply or will be applicable throughout the tenancy period of the rental property.

-• Property managers and private landlords are required to ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of a new, renewed , or altered lease.
+• Private landlords and property managers must make sure their rental properties conform with the Healthy Homes Standard within 90 days of any new, renewed , or altered Tenancy.

-• All boarder houses (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

-• All homes let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All households that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes